 Criteria for Grant Funding

-To apply for the David and Kay Williams Music Education Endowment, use IPCF's Mirza/Arts & Culture Grant application adhering to the unique "Selection Criteria" for the Williams grants.
+To apply for the David and Kay Williams Music Education Grant, use IPCF's Mirza/Arts & Culture Grant application adhering to the unique "Selection Criteria" for the Williams grants.
 Please note, for more information on grant cycles, click here.

 Definitions: "Traditional music" instruments or ensembles shall be comprised of instruments traditionally used in concert bands and orchestras: strings, woodwinds, brass, percussion and piano as well as participatory/folk instruments such as guitars, ukuleles, Orff instruments, and the like.
 "Ensembles" may be any combination of traditional instruments from trios to full band and orchestra configurations.

 - Proposals to support programs that include innovative technology in music experiences for K-12 students, regardless of their music training, using a combination of traditional instruments and music technology.
 The emphasis here is on music technology and its “innovative use” in music teaching and learning.
 Examples may be a composer's competition for a score that integrates software or hardware synthesizers or non-traditional digital instruments with traditional instruments; a performance that mixes digital non-traditional instruments with traditional instruments; a music arrangement for hand-held tablets or smartphones as non-traditional instruments; or the use of unique electronic music devices that let mentally or physically challenged students perform with students playing traditional instruments.

 - Free community music education concerts.
 Proposals to support a one-time need for youth or multi-generational ensembles that offer free concerts with an education mission to the community.
 (Examples include community concert bands and orchestras, school bands and orchestras, established jazz or folk music ensembles, and the like.)